 Neri Oxman combines breakthroughs in materials science (such as 3D printing) with design principles found in nature.
-Imagine a skyscraper made with concrete that can breathe and grow and “think,” or a chair that moves with your body.
+Imagine a skyscraper made with concrete that can breathe and grow and “think,” or a death mask that visualizes a final breath.
 Buoyed by boundless enthusiasm, Oxman’s talks are obstensibly about what is possible when you mix art and science; but really they’re about possibility itself.

 Welcome to the world of Neri Oxman, an award-winning designer who looks to nature for practical design solutions.
 In jaw-dropping discussions of her work, Oxman opens a vista onto a lush, wondrous, and sustainable future within reach—one where technology and nature live in harmony.
 In 2018, Oxman was named a recipient of the prestigious National Design Award.
 Known as the Oscars of the design world, and presented by Cooper Hewitt, Smithsonian Design Museum, the Award “celebrates design as a vital humanistic tool in shaping the world.”
 Her work transcends the boundaries between art, science and environmentalism.

 Oxman is the Sony Corporation Career Development Professor and Associate Professor of Media Arts and Sciences at the MIT Media Lab, where she founded and directs the Mediated Matter design research group.
 Her group conducts research at the intersection of computational design, digital fabrication, materials science and synthetic biology and applies that knowledge to design across scales from the micro scale to the building scale.
 Her goal is to enhance the relationship between the built and the natural environments by employing design principles inspired or engineered by Nature and implementing them in the invention of novel digital design technologies.
 Areas of application include product and architectural design, as well as digital fabrication and construction.
 Recently, Oxman and The Mediated Matter Group completed version II of their glass 3D printing platform entitled GLASS II, which takes glass to (literal) new heights.
 The show opened in an exhibition for Lexus YET at Salone del Mobile in Milan, Italy, April 2017.